nexiality/documentation/release/nexial-core-v4.3.changelog.md

 - [FIXED]: avoid capturing screenshot when underlying driver is not available or ready for use
 - [`click(locator)`](../commands/mobile/click(locator)): deliberately click on or very near the center of the specified `locator`
+- initial support for BrowserStack integration completed.
+To enable, set `ios@browserstack` or `android@browserstack` as `profile`.type.
+At a minimum, `profile`.browserstack.username and `profile`.browserstack.automatekey are required to enable BrowserStack integration.

 ### [web commands](../commands/web)